cheeeeeeeeeen/RoR2-ClassicItems/README.md

 **2.2.3**
 - Recolor the Imps spawned from Artifact of Origin.
 - Use Xoroshiro128 for randomizing skills in Distortion.
+- Spectators will no longer be shown the wrong Distortion Skill for the player they are spectating.

 **2.2.2**
 - Allow Imp Overlords spawned from Artifact of origin to drop a Pearl or Irradiant Pearl.